YossiAbutbul/Assembler/README.md

 ## License

-This project is developed as part of the MMN14 assignment for the Systems Programming Laboratory course.
+This project is developed as part of the MMN-14 assignment for the Systems Programming Laboratory course.

-## Contributing

-This is an academic project.
-Please refer to course guidelines for collaboration policies.

----

-**Note**: This assembler is designed for educational purposes and implements a custom instruction set architecture as specified in the MMN14 course requirements.